 Domestic Workers and Day Laborers

-Since 2017, The Labor Occupational Safety and Health Program (UCLA LOSH) along with several partners, have conducted research on the experiences of domestic workers to improve workplace and safety conditions.
+Since 2017, The Labor Occupational Safety and Health Program (UCLA LOSH) along with several partners, have conducted research on the experiences of domestic workers and day laborers to improve workplace and safety conditions.
 View research below:

 The Labor Occupational Safety and Health Program (UCLA LOSH), in collaboration with the National Domestic Workers Alliance (NDWA) and the California Domestic Workers Coalition (CDWC) released a new study, Hidden Work, Hidden Pain: Injury Experiences of Domestic Workers in California.
 The report offers insight into the injuries experienced by the domestic workforce of California, including housekeepers, childcare providers and caregivers and highlights the need for domestic workers to be included under California’s occupational safety and health protections.